What should I do if I have COPD?

 Make sure you are managing your COPD well.

 This means following your self-management plan if you have one.
+Take a look at our COPD self-management plan as a starting point.

 Take your usual medication and inhalers as prescribed.

 The best defence against complications of COVID-19 is for your lung condition to be as well controlled as possible.
-Carry on taking your inhaled medications and any tablets and continue to use your nebuliser if you have already been given one, and prescribed medication to use in it, by your health care professional.
+Carry on taking your inhaled medications and tablets and continue to use your nebuliser if you have already been given one, and prescribed medication to use in it, by your health care professional.
 This should help you to have the best possible lung function and the least risk of getting an acute exacerbation or flare-up.

 Despite anything you may have seen elsewhere, there is no evidence that steroid inhalers make people more susceptible to COVID-19.
 If you are on regular steroid tablets you should keep taking them as prescribed.
 They are helping to control the inflammation in the lungs that can cause a flare-up of your symptoms.